Curculin

-Curculin or neoculin is a sweet protein that was discovered and isolated in 1990 from the fruit of Curculigo latifolia (Hypoxidaceae), a plant from Malaysia.
+Curculin or neoculin is a sweet protein complex that was discovered and isolated in 1990 from the fruit of Curculigo latifolia (Hypoxidaceae).
 Like miraculin, curculin exhibits taste-modifying activity; however, unlike miraculin, it also exhibits a sweet taste by itself.
 After consumption of curculin, water and sour solutions taste sweet.

-The plant is referred to locally as 'Lumbah' or 'Lemba'.
+mRNAs for a related protein complex is found in Curculigo capitulata fruits, though at a much lower level of expression – so low that the product is undetectable by immunoblotting.

 Protein structure

 The active form of curculin is a heterodimer consisting of two monomeric units connected through two disulfide bridges.
 The mature monomers each consist of a sequence of 114 amino acids, weighing 12.5 kDa (curculin 1) and 12.7 kDa (curculin 2), respectively.
 While each of the two isoforms is capable of forming a homodimer, these do not possess the sweet taste nor the taste-modifying activity of the heterodimeric form.
 To avoid confusion, the heterodimeric form is sometimes referred to as "neoculin".